Home/Seeds/Sunflower Seed Protein

 Instructions

 1. 1.
-In a jar, combine rolled oats, sunflower seed protein, chia seeds, and almond milk.
+In a jar, combine rolled oats, sunflower seed protein, almond milk, chia seeds, and maple syrup.

 Sunflower Seed Protein Veggie Stir-Fry

-A colorful and nutritious stir-fry featuring sunflower seed protein, mixed vegetables, and a savory sauce.
+A colorful and nutritious stir-fry featuring sunflower seed protein and a variety of fresh vegetables for a wholesome meal.

 Ingredients